Exam-Day Time Management and PBQ Order

 Familiar and mechanicalComplete now, verify, move on

-Long but understandableComplete obvious parts, flag, return later
+Long but understandableComplete the obvious parts, flag, return later

-Requires calculationsDo the setup if quick; otherwise mark and return
+Requires calculationDo the setup if quick; otherwise mark and return

-Has many objectsIdentify required end state before dragging or configuring
+Has many objectsIdentify the required end state before dragging or configuring

-Partial progress can matter.
-If a PBQ has five configurations and you are certain about three, complete the three, flag the question, and return later.
-Avoid random broad changes.
-PBQs are usually testing whether you can reach a requested state, not whether you can touch every field on the screen.
+Partial progress can score.
+If a PBQ asks for five configurations and you are sure of three, set the three, flag the item, and return.
+Avoid random broad changes; a PBQ tests whether you can reach the requested end state, not whether you can touch every field on screen.

 Multiple-Choice Flow